shovon/hyperguard/README.md

 // them to create a new `Validator`, which will use both the `Validator`s from
 // `string` and `number`.
 ```

+### No language abstractions

+Traditionally, validation libraries often resorted to abstracting away the minutiae with writing JavaScript libraries.
+The idea is that JavaScript as a language is flawed, and those details need to be abstracted away.

+Valentina uses a different approach

 ## API